-Light and buttery sugar cookies are perfect for cutting out into Easter shapes!
+Light and buttery Easter bunny cut out sugar cookies are perfect for Easter!
 These bunny cookies are gluten free, vegan, and free of the top 8 allergens.

 I can’t believe that Easter is just around the corner!
 I feel like it was just Christmas.
 Clearly I’m behind the times. :)